History of the Pensacola Police Department

 Some Interesting Facts About the PPD

-On Dec.
-1, 1896, Mayor Anderson stated that prisoners had been allowed to leave the jail at different times, had been found drunk on the streets and had to then be brought back to the station to sober up.
+On December 1, 1896, Mayor Anderson stated that prisoners had been allowed to leave the jail at different times, had been found drunk on the streets and had to then be brought back to the station to sober up.
 This was occurring when the prisoners ought to be working.
-So the Pensacola Board of Public Safety ordered that the following notice
+So the Pensacola Board of Public Safety ordered that the following notice be posted in the marshal's office: "No officer shall permit any prisoner to leave or be absent from the prison without a permit from the mayor or marshal."

 On June 26, 1901, the City of Pensacola authorized the first plain-clothes officer "as long as it did not cost the city any money!"